2014 Malmö FF season: Svenska Cupen

 Malmö FF qualified for the group stage of the 2013–14 Svenska Cupen in the 2013 season by beating Sävedalens IF 6–0 on 21 August 2013.
 The club was seeded first in the group stage draw after finishing first in the 2013 Allsvenskan.
 The groups were drawn on 13 November 2013 and Malmö FF were drawn against three clubs from the 2013 Superettan, fourth-placed Degerfors IF, fifth-placed Hammarby IF and sixth-placed Ängelholms FF.
 The group stage was played between 1 and 15 March 2014 before the start of the league season.

 The first match was a home fixture against Degerfors IF at Malmö IP on 1 March, Malmö FF won the match 7–1 after a hat-trick by Simon Kroon.
 The second match was an away fixture against Ängelholms FF on 8 March, a Scanian derby, Malmö FF won the match 3–0.
 The fixture was played at Malmö IP as Ängelholms IP was not approved for play, Ängelholm was technically designated as the home team for the fixture.
 The third and final match was a home fixture against Hammarby IF on 15 March at Malmö Stadion which Malmö FF won 3–2, this was the first meeting between the two clubs since Hammarby was relegated to Superettan after the 2009 Allsvenskan season.
-With an attendance of 8,276 Malmö FF set a new record attendance for a match in the Svenska Cup group stage.
+With an attendance of 8,276 Malmö FF set a new record attendance for a match in the Svenska Cupen group stage.

 Malmö FF won the group and advanced to the quarter-finals where they faced fellow Allsvenskan club IF Brommapojkarna.
 The quarter-finals were drawn on 17 March, the club was seeded in the draw after finishing as one of the four best group winners.
 The quarter-final was played at home on 22 March, Malmö FF won the match 2–0.
 The semi-finals were drawn on 25 March with Malmö FF drawn against rivals Helsingborgs IF in a home fixture.
 The Scanian derby was played at Swedbank Stadion on 1 May with Helsingborg winning the match 2–0.
 Helsingborg advanced to the final at Friends Arena on 18 May where they lost to IF Elfsborg.

 The draw for the second round of the 2014–15 Svenska Cupen was held on 7 August.
 Malmö FF faced Division 1 side IS Halmia at Örjans Vall on 15 November.
 The match was initially planned to be played in August but was postponed due to Malmö FF's participation in the qualification for the UEFA Champions League.
 Malmö FF won 2–1 after extra time and progressed to the group stage to be held in March 2015.